kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 If a validator has not submitted output when it was selected as a priority validator, the validator's `noSubmissionCount` is incremented by 1.
-If the validator submits output the next time it is selected as a priority validator, `noSubmissionCount` is reset to 0.
+If the validator submits output the next time it is selected as a priority validator, the `noSubmissionCount` is reset to 0.
 Otherwise, if the `noSubmissionCount` exceeds `JAIL_THRESHOLD`, the validator is deemed to have failed to fulfill its obligations.
+Accordingly, the validator is sent to jail and removed from the validator tree during `SOFT_JAIL_PERIOD`.

+Additionally, the validator will be jailed if they submit incorrect outputs or challenge correctly submitted outputs.
+In other words, a loser of challenge will result in being jailed for the `HARD_JAIL_PERIOD`.
+This `HARD_JAIL_PERIOD` is longer than the `SOFT_JAIL_PERIOD` because such actions are considered threatening to the assets on Layer 2.

-Accordingly, the validator is sent to jail and removed from the validator tree.
-After `SOFT_JAIL_PERIOD` has elapsed, the validator can be unjailed by calling `tryUnjail` function on its own and activated if the activation conditions are met.
+After each jail period has elapsed, the validator can be unjailed by calling `tryUnjail` function on its own and activated if the activation conditions are met.

 ## Entry Point

 Validator Manager contract acts as an entry point for external contracts to slash challenge losers or distribute output rewards.
 Below is a detailed description of each case.

-### Slashing
+### Bond

 Validator System V2 brings the similar bond mechanism as the previous system.
-The validator must stake a bond every time they submit an output or create a challenge.
-When the challenge ends, the challenge loser is slashed.
+The validator must stake a portion of KRO deposited as a bond every time they submit an output or create a challenge.
 Bond amount for each output submission or challenge creation is defined as `BOND_AMOUNT`.
+If there is not enough deposited KRO to bond, the validator will no longer be able to submit outputs or create challenges.

+### Slashing

+Slashing occurs during the challenge process.
+The assets subject to slashing are the bonds used for output submission or challenge creation.
+Namely, the delegated KROs from KRO delegators are not subject to slashing.
+When a challenge concludes, the bond of the loser is slashed, with a portion imposed as tax to the security council and the remainder awarded to the validator who won the challenge.

-To apply the slash to the loser, the [Colosseum](../../fault-proof/challenge.md#contract-interface) contract calls Validator Manager, which calls Asset Manager to deduct the bond from the validator assets.
-The loser is sent to jail for`HARD_JAIL_PERIOD`, which is longer than the `SOFT_JAIL_PERIOD`.
+When the bond is slashed, [Colosseum](../../fault-proof/challenge.md#contract-interface) contract calls Validator Manager, which calls Asset Manager's slash function to deduct the bond from the validator's assets.

 ### Reward Distribution